DWELL

 How do you juggle multiple priorities?

-What keeps you motivated to pursue your career goals or passions?
+What keeps you motivated to complete tasks?

 If you could have one magical tool today to help you with productivity, what would it be and why?